 Yoga Alliance Teacher Training Modular Course

-This 200-hour non-residential course will begin in January 2018 and run over 10 months as a series of weekends.
-The course is designed so that you have ample time between weekends to put into practice what you have learned.
-The weekends will be hard work and packed with information and practical work so you will value the month in between to absorb your new learning, understanding, and later the opportunity to test your ability to teach yoga.
+This 200-hour course will begin in September 2018 and run over 18 days.
+The course is designed so that you have a full immersion into your learning and practice.
+The course will be hard work and packed with information and practical work so you will value the month afterwards before you submit your final written assessments as an opportunity to absorb your new learning and understanding.

 - Prospective students must have at least 2 years’ prior experience of yoga.
 If you attend a weekly class or two, that is fine, provided that you have a love of the practice and the right attitude to learning.
 While your own practice will be transformed over the 9 months, this training is not about teaching you yoga but instead about teaching you to become a great teacher.